JavaScript Required

 Protect speed as you scale, because performance work should compound instead of resetting every time you touch the site.
 Every platform can be made “okay” with enough effort, but the question is whether your effort sticks.

-When you’re spending real hours chasing why the homepage is slow this week, why mobile LCP blew out after a theme update, or why a new script tag cratered your PageSpeed score, you’re not optimising.
+When you’re spending real hours chasing why the homepage is slow this week, why mobile LCP blew out after a theme update, or why a new script tag cratered your Page Speed score in tools like PageSpeed Insights, you’re not optimising.
 You’re firefighting.
 Performance work should be predictable, measure, change, verify, repeat.
 Once you’ve outgrown the platform, you can’t reliably isolate the cause because too many moving parts sit between your intent and the browser.

 Core Web Vitals matter here because they’re measurable proxies for user experience and, indirectly, discoverability.
 When your stack makes it hard to control render-blocking scripts, image delivery, caching headers, or critical CSS, you’re stuck negotiating with the platform instead of engineering outcomes.